networkservicemesh/deployments-k8s/examples/features/scale-from-zero/README.md

 # Test automatic scale from zero

-This example shows that NSEs can be created on the fly, allowing effective scaling.
+This example shows that NSEs can be created on the fly, allowing effective scaling by the node.

 ## Run